-John P. O'DonnellExecutive Director, Lean Enterprise Institute
+John P. O'DonnellSenior Advisor, Lean Enterprise Institute

 Within RITA, John ran a fee-for-service organization leading a staff of 160 transportation professionals overseeing a $50 million research portfolio.
-Typical programs involved evaluating the socio-economic and market factors related to the adoption of new transportation technologies, assessing the safety of transportation programs and systems, and developing effective public policies and regulations.
-John also served as the Acting Associate Administrator of the Bureau of Transportation Statistics in late 2006.
+Typical programs involved evaluating the socio-economic and market issues related to the adoption of new transportation technologies and innovative operating practices, assessing the safety of transportation programs and systems, and developing effective public policies and regulations.
+John also served as the Acting Associate Administrator of the Bureau of Transportation Statistics towards the end of his DOT career.

 John was one of the federal government’s lead analysts in the Chrysler loan guarantee deliberations and was a principal author of the landmark Department of Transportation Report to the President on the U.S. Automobile Industry, 1980 which publicly introduced the “$1,500 comparative cost advantage of the Japanese automakers”.
-This significant finding pointed to the fundamental differences between the Japanese and western production process and served as the launching point for many of the industrialized nations’ investigations into the Toyota production system, including MIT’s International motor Vehicle Programs.
+This significant finding pointed to the fundamental differences between the Japanese and western production and management processes and served as the launching point for many of the industrialized nations’ investigations into the Toyota production and management system, including MIT’s International Motor Vehicle Program.

 From 1987-90, John served as Program Coordinator and Research Affiliate for Massachusetts Institute of Technology’s International Motor Vehicle Program.
 The program produced the critically acclaimed book, The Machine That Changed the World.
 John contributed innovative research into the impact changes in motor vehicle product and production plans would have on auto company strategies, employment and the industrial bases across the globe.

 John holds degrees in Economics and Management from Boston College and the University of New Hampshire and was a member of the federal government’s Senior Executive Service for over seven years during which he completed several courses in leadership at the Federal Executive Institute in Charlottesville, Virginia.